sepehremami/Django4-by-example/README.md

 do the instructions in order they are presented to you and you must be good to do!
->> Note: be careful to set the right environment variables in settings.py before running the project. once you did all the instructions (access the blog from here)[http://127.0.0.1:8000/blog/]
+>> Note: be careful to set the right environment variables in settings.py before running the project. once you did all he instructions [access the website from here](http://127.0.0.1:8000/blog/)